anonymous-leviathan/Java-Streams-Hidden-Features/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/mGunawardhana/Java-Streams-Hidden-Features/new/master) file for details.

----

-You can customize the sections, examples, and file paths based on your repository's structure and content.
-Make sure to replace placeholders like `mGunawardhana` with your actual GitHub username.